 The school's Safeguarding officers are:

-Mrs B Nesbit, Mrs A. Osborne and Mrs B. Mason
+Mrs B Nesbit, Mrs S McCall, Miss D Cunningham and Mrs C Henshaw

 Keeping children safe and happy is at the heart of everything we do at St Mary's Catholic Primary School.
 We recognise that all staff, including volunteers, have a full and active part to play in protecting our pupils from harm.
 We believe that our school should provide a caring, positive safe and stimulating environment, which promotes the social, physical and moral development of every child and therefore we take safeguarding extremely seriously whilst retaining a balanced and human approach.